HossamBalaha/BE-645-Artificial-Intelligence-and-Radiomics/README.md

 10. `Trimesh` - A pure library for loading and using triangular meshes with an emphasis on watertight meshes.
 11. `pyglet` - A cross-platform windowing and multimedia library for Python.
 12. `Scikit-image` - A collection of algorithms for image processing.
+13. `Imbalanced-learn` - A Python library to tackle the problem of imbalanced datasets.

 The packages versions of the libraries used in this series are: